Amway is one of the most known MLM companies operating for more than 60 years.

 - Amway is the largest MLM company in the world.

-- This company provides their IBO’s with good training.
-That includes training conferences (although these requires additional budget)
+- This company provides its IBO’s with good training.
+That includes training conferences (although these require additional budget)

 - A huge variety of products which are mostly a good quality

 - Earnings within Amway rely heavily on recruiting

 - Additional fees for training materials and conferences

 - Already mentioned the cult-like company

 Direct selling requires skill.
 Very few people are born with such skill and I personally doubt there is someone born with such a skill.
 In my opinion, it is due to the environment in which the kid is raised.

 He can pick up the techniques, so at a later age, it seems that this person is born as a salesman.
 In fact, he only does what he had seen as a kid.